niteshnidarshan/amb82/README.md

     step 4.4: after installing board, you can continue with this IDE or you can install Arduino IDE 2.2.1 - now it will search the borad.

 step5: select appropriate board then select port

+**Error Scenario**
+  While compile/ upload code to AMB82, if console return some error like :

+    **arduino ide compilation error ino_validation_macos: permission denied  **

+  Follow below steps to resolve this error:
+    Step5.1: Go to Board Manager and search for the board- Ameba/ amb Step5.2: Change the installed version to 4.0.4-1

+    This version will allow you to compile and upload your code to AMB82 board.